sxzz/tsdown/docs/options/dependencies.md

 # Dependencies

 When bundling with `tsdown`, dependencies are handled intelligently to ensure your library remains lightweight and easy to consume.
-Here's how `tsdown` processes different types of dependencies and how you can customize this behavior.
+Here’s how `tsdown` processes different types of dependencies and how you can customize this behavior.

 ## Default Behavior